DigInitiatives/ChrysCamVids/README.md

 A few things to keep in mind:

 * jpegdec decodes our JPEG images.
 Note that there's no difference between a JPG and a JPEG, but the pipeline will not work if the two extensions don't match.
-If all your images are .jpg instead of .jpeg, you must change every reference to JPEG to JPG in the pipeline code above.
+If all your images are .jpg instead of .jpeg, you must change the filename reference from JPEG to JPG in the pipeline code above.
 * Fun fact: every JPG image is built in 8x8 bit blocks.
 Not so fun fact: if any of your images have been cropped or saved in a non-standard resolution that is not divisible by 8, the pipeline will not work.
 1280x720 works great.
 1270x720 does not.
 * We've asked the pipeline for a video that is compressed with a .264 codec - x264enc - and specified an MP4 container with MP4mux.
 MP4 works great with most services, including the Twitter API, which is why we're using it.
 You could change the code above to ask for an AVI file instead by changing your codecs and muxers like so: